How to Enhance our Gut Health?

 Enhancing gut health is within reach with these practical and actionable strategies:

-• Manage Stress: Implement stress-reducing techniques such as meditation, deep breathing exercises, yoga, or spending time in nature.
+Manage Stress: Implement stress-reducing techniques such as meditation, deep breathing exercises, yoga, or spending time in nature.
 Chronic stress can disrupt gut health by altering gut motility and immune function.

-• Get Sufficient Sleep: Prioritise quality sleep to support overall health, including gut health.
+Get Sufficient Sleep: Prioritise quality sleep to support overall health, including gut health.
 Aim for 7-9 hours of restorative sleep per night to promote gut microbiome balance and optimise digestive function.

-• Exercise Regularly: Engage in regular physical activity to promote gut motility and enhance circulation.
+Exercise Regularly: Engage in regular physical activity to promote gut motility and enhance circulation.
 Aim for a combination of cardiovascular exercise, strength training, and flexibility exercises for overall well-being.

-• Avoid Overuse of Antibiotics: Use antibiotics cautiously and only when necessary to avoid disrupting the delicate balance of gut microbiota.
+Avoid Overuse of Antibiotics: Use antibiotics cautiously and only when necessary to avoid disrupting the delicate balance of gut microbiota.
 When prescribed antibiotics, consider supplementing with antibiotic resistant probiotics such as saccharomyces Boulardii (SB) to support gut health during and after treatment (3).

-Start by filling your plate with a vibrant arrangement of fruits and vegetables in every colour of the rainbow.
+Start by filling our plate with a vibrant arrangement of fruits and vegetables in every colour of the rainbow.
 Experiment with ancient grains such as, quinoa, farro, wild rice, and millet, legume varieties such as four bean mix, chickpeas, and lentils, and flavour meals with herbs and spices.
 Don't forget to sprinkle in a variety of nuts, and seeds, for added crunch and texture.

 Studies have shown that diets rich in plant diversity are associated with a more robust and resilient gut microbiome, which in turn is linked to improved digestion, enhanced immune function, and reduced risk of chronic disease.